-- Chilled water infrastructure is in relatively good condition, but at capacity; new facilities will prompt the need to increase capacity. - A single heating plant provides steam to the campus; there is room in the existing facility to add necessary long-term capacity. - Electrical infrastructure is adequate for existing facilities; overall improvements will better accommodate campus expansion. - Telecommunications infrastructure is near capacity; new facilities will prompt need to increase capacity. - Domestic water and sanitary sewer systems are in good repair and of adequate capacity; low pressure deficiencies of domestic water system should be corrected and damaged areas of the sanitary sewer system should be repaired.
+- Chilled water infrastructure meets some campus needs but does not serve all campus buildings.
+It ranges from good condition to nearing the end of its useful life, depending on where on campus.
+Ideally, renewal will coincide with capacity needs.
+Installing a connector between the Sports Performance Center and the loop at Wake Forest Road will minimize most risks posed by ageing infrastructure and support eastward growth. - A single heating plant provides steam to the campus; there is room in the existing facility to add necessary long-term capacity. - Electrical infrastructure is adequate but ageing.
+Modernization and automation improvements will better accommodate campus expansion. - Telecommunications infrastructure is near capacity; new facilities will prompt need to increase bandwidth. - Domestic water and sanitary sewer systems are in good repair and of adequate capacity; low pressure deficiencies of domestic water system should be corrected and damaged areas of the sanitary sewer system should be repaired.